dwarvesf/playground/Innovation/Strategy/Specialization narrows our perspective on what is salient to a problem.md

 ---
 tags: business, strategy
 ---
-# Specialization Narrows Our Perspective on What Is Salient to A Problem

 Problem-solving involves identifying the salient features of a problem.
 This is a subjective activity; different thinkers will identify different matters of salience.